 - be disrespectful to anyone else

 - bully other people (online or offline)

 - behave in a way that could be intimidating

 - behave in a way that could cause harm

-- be abusive towards anyone.
+- be abusive towards anyone

+- bring our organisation into disrepute.

-[Please print a copy of these dos and don'ts and ensure they are always visible].
+[Volunteers supporting delivery of RAW please print a copy of these dos and don'ts and ensure they are always visible].

-4.3 What happens if I do not to follow the code of behaviour?
+4.3 What happens if I do not follow the code of behaviour?

 This code of behaviour is part of our process for making sure everyone who takes part in our activities gets the support they need.
+If you don't follow the code, we will need to follow the steps 4.4 to 4.8 detailed below.